MmmarRTha/dev_jobs_elixir/README.md

    mix test

 ## 🤔 How to Use

+>
 > [!NOTE]
+> The ebook is the Second Edition
+>
-> Sign In: Enter your email to receive a magic link for authentication.
+> *Sign In: Enter your email to receive a magic link for authentication.
+>

-> Create Job Listing: Fill out the form to create a new job listing.
+> *Create Job Listing: Fill out the form to create a new job listing.
+>

-> Search Jobs: Use the search bar to find job posts by title or description.
+> *Search Jobs: Use the search bar to find job posts by title or description.
+>

-> Edit/Delete Jobs: Manage your job listings by editing or deleting them.
+> *Edit/Delete Jobs: Manage your job listings by editing or deleting them.
+>